amnoah/BetterDefusal/README.md

 BetterDefusal allows you to "defuse" lit TNT and TNT minecarts with a configurable wire cutter.

 Did you accidentally set off a TNT block too soon, putting your entire contraption at risk?
 Fear not!
-Simply unleash your inner defusing bomb squad, save the day, and keep all your progress intact – because who said defusing explosives can't be a blast?
+Simply unleash your inner bomb squad, save the day, and keep all your progress intact – because who said defusing explosives can't be a blast?

 # Dependencies